muazwzxv/Customer-Fraud-Microservices/README.md

 - user will want to register themselves to the system
 - the fraud service will check whether they are fraudulent
 - There will be Fraud Record service that will store information of individuals who have been deemed fraud
+- ID will be internal, UUID will be exposed to client (Query happened only with ID)

 **TODO**